 Patent, trademark and other intellectual property

 Intellectual property is a growing legal field in the United States and internationally.
 Students who choose this concentration will focus on patent and trademark law and other advanced intellectual property law.
-This concentration dovetails neatly with Cooley's LL.M. joint degree program in Intellectual Property.
-Cooley has multiple externship placements with private firms that focus on intellectual property, including sports and entertainment law firms.
+This concentration dovetails neatly with WMU-Cooley's LL.M. joint degree program in Intellectual Property.
+WMU-Cooley has multiple externship placements with private firms that focus on intellectual property, including sports and entertainment law firms.

 Public law (human rights, immigration, environmental) and international business transactions